 At every step in the process, we believe STDcheck is the most discreet, private route that you can take to test for STDs.

 At the moment, STDcheck accepts FSA and HSA payment cards.
 To pay using one of these cards, select your product and proceed to the checkout as normal, and enter your FSA/HSA card number as you would a regular credit card.
 There is no guarantee that your card will be accepted, due to the various types of regulations attached to different cards.
 If you’re having trouble using your FSA/HSA card, STDcheck provides an email address on its website that you can contact for advice.
 However, STDcheck does not accept payment via health insurance providers.
 While the lack of this payment option may be annoying, it does allow STDcheck to give you a higher level of privacy, as your test results and information won’t be shared with your insurance company and won’t appear on your medical records.

 We customize our evaluation criteria depending on the type and nature of the health-related test.
-For most STDcheck tests, we have five areas that we use for our evaluations, including:
+For health testing companies like STDcheck, we have five areas that we use for our evaluations, including:

 Accuracy: Do the testing labs use the latest and most accurate testing technologies available?
 How accurate are the tests compared to alternatives?

 Value: Are you getting your money’s worth?
 Are there any hidden costs or charges?
 Does the test provider offer discounts to our readers?